 Speaking and listening.
 Children are encouraged to develop the confidence to

 express themselves fluently in small groups and to a wide audience through a range of activities, including role play, drama and presentational tasks.

-Our core reading scheme is Oxford Reading Tree and this is supported by a number of other schemes to provide a broad reading experience for children.
+Our core reading scheme is Oxford Reading Tree and this is supported by other high-quality age-appropriate literature to provide a broad reading scheme for children.

 We expect all children to read regularly at home and a reading diary between home & school is used to record children’s achievements.

 Writing.
 Children are taught to develop and extend their ability to write accurately, clear and coherently for different purposes and audiences.
+The class 'Power of Reading' text is used to provide context and inspiration for children's writing.
 Technical skills are taught in regular grammar, punctuation and spelling lessons and children are encouraged to apply this understanding in all written tasks.